 This is not an exhaustive list.
 Many medications and drugs have the potential for abuse.
 If you have concerns or questions, ask for professional advice.
-For further information refer to https://www.samhsa.gov/atod
+For further information refer to SAMHSA

 SUBSTANCE ABUSE TREATMENT PROGRAMS

 Brescia's Counseling Services or the Office of Student Affairs can make referrals.
 In addition, Brescia provides programs and materials aimed at alerting students to the problems involved with alcohol abuse and the use of illicit drugs.
 However, the chief resources for the treatment of substance abuse are the professional agencies, clinics, and self-help groups located within your area.